hannemann/vdr-hls-web-player/readme.md

 * Username
 * Password
-* Default preset: the name of the default preset
+* Default preset: the name of the default preset btw.
+The settings are saved automatically just go back.

 #### Authentication
 Not supported yet in xmlapi please use [my fork](https://github.com/hannemann/vdr-plugin-xmlapi) if you really need it right now.